-EMS is an intricate system, and each component of this system has an essential role to perform as part of a coordinated and seamless system of emergency medical care.
+EMS is an intricate system at all times, and each component of this system has an essential role to perform within a coordinated and seamless system of emergency medical care.

-EMS Education was one of the first programs started at Mountwest, and it's one of the longest running of its kind in the state of West Virginia.
-With a dedicated classroom, lab space, a state-of-the-art ambulance simulator and highly trained faculty, Mountwest is equipped to provide students with the knowledge and hands-on experience needed to be successful in the real world.
+EMS Education was one of the first programs started at Mountwest, and it’s one of the longest running of its kind in the state of West Virginia.
+With a dedicated classroom & lab space, which includes a state-of-the-art ambulance simulator and highly trained faculty.
+Mountwest is equipped to provide students with the knowledge and hands-on experience needed to be successful in the real world.

 Whether you’re looking for an exciting career or just want CPR training, Mountwest has an array of opportunities in EMS education to meet your needs.